prabhjotkaur26/dynamoDB/README.md

 Done ✅

-# ✅ Method 2: Create DynamoDB Using AWS CLI (Optional Advanced)
+# ✅ Method 2: Create DynamoDB Using AWS CLI

 If you have AWS CLI installed: